usmansbk/blog-draft/markdowns/redux.md

 We can achieve loose coupling by hiding our state tree and only accessing it via public methods.
 A good analogy would be a TV.
 The electrical circuit is hidden inside the TV, and we only control it via public remote control.
 This is called Data Encapsulation.

-This is achieved by closing the state in a function and returning an object with public methods to access the data.
-The returned object is called a store.
+This is achieved by closing the state tree in a function and returning an object with public methods to access the state.
+The returned object is called a **store**.

 ```js
 // State section